TekWizely/pre-commit-golang/README.md

     #       argument to separate the hook options from the modified-file list
     #       that Pre-Commit passes into the hook.
     #       For repo-based hooks, '--' is not needed.
     #
+    # NOTE: You can pass environment variables to hooks using args with the
+    #       following format:
+    #
+    #           --hook:env:NAME=VALUE
+    #
     # Consider adding aliases to longer-named hooks for easier CLI usage.
     # ==========================================================================